AlaskaAirlines/auro/.github/ISSUE_TEMPLATE/user-story.md

 ## Outline subtasks or tasks

-> Decide which specific steps need to be completed and who is responsible for each of them.
+> List specific steps required to deliver this work.

 - [ ] ...
 - [ ] ...